-The biggest challenge for travellers to Australia is how to get around within the country.
-If you consider that the travel distance from Perth to Sydney is 4,500 km and from Cairns to Perth nearly 6 thousands km you soon get a picture of how big Australia is.
-The long travel distances coupled with the low demand for flights and public transportation to remote areas makes it expensive to get around in Australia.
+The biggest challenge for travellers to Australia is to find out the best ways to travel within the country.
+If you consider that the travel distance from Perth to Sydney is 4,500 km and from Cairns to Perth nearly 6 thousand km you soon get a picture of how big Australia is.
+The long travel distances coupled with the low demand for flights and public transportation to remote areas makes it expensive to travel in Australia.

-So it's only with a thought out travel itinerary and accurate planning that you can make the most of your time and save money on transportation.
-Last-minute planning is a no-go in Australia, because of the high cost.
+So it’s only with a thought-out travel plan of Australia and proper planning that you can make the most of your time and save money on transportation.
+A last-minute plan is a no-go in Australia, because of the high cost involved.

 That’s why it’s important to learn a few key things on how to travel on a budget in Australia.

-I have written many blog posts about this topic.
-On this page I give you an overview about all transportation options of Australia along with my best tips on how and when to use them.
+I have written many blog posts about this topic here on Rocky Travel.
+On this page, I give you an overview of all public transportation in Australia along with my best tips on how and what to choose.

-Depending on how much time you have and which part of Australia you want to visit, flying is definitely the faster way to get around in Oz.
-While fly and drive can be the best suited solution for those on a tight schedule, it's not always cheapest though.
-If you cannot consider driving by yourself, buses is the second best option to travel on the cheap.
-Train travel is another great way of seeing the country, but while it's convenient in populated areas, travelling by train to remote Outback regions can be quite expensive.
+Depending on how much time you have and which part of Australia you want to visit, flying is the faster way to get around in Oz.
+While fly-and-drive can be the best-suited solution for those on a tight schedule, it’s not always the cheapest though.
+If you cannot consider driving by yourself, bus travel the second-best option for saving money on your trip.
+Train travel is another great way of seeing the country, but while it’s convenient in populated areas, travelling by train to remote Outback regions can be quite expensive.

-Here below a breakdown of all viable options for getting around Australia when touring the country.
+Here below a breakdown of all viable options for getting around Australia more simply and smartly when touring the country.

 Flying within Australia

 Flying within major Australian cities is the way to go.
-For flights from Sydney to Melbourne or Brisbane to Cairns or Perth to Melbourne and more popular destinations there are many deals throughout the year.
-With less than 100 AUD you can likely to book a flight from Sydney to Melbourne, and if you grab a flight sale you can often save up to 50% on the price.
+For flights from Sydney to Melbourne or Brisbane to Cairns or Perth to Melbourne or Sydney to Perth and more popular destinations, there are many deals throughout the year.
+With less than 100 AUD you can likely to book a flight from Sydney to Melbourne, and if you grab a flight sale, you can often save up to 50% on the price.
 Key is to book all your domestic flights early, when airlines start their flight sales or when they offer their weekly deals.
-Airlines usually come out with 4-5 main flight sales in a year.
+Airlines usually come out with 4-5 flight sales in a year.

-Tip: Check the Friday Frenzy deals on JetStar or Happy Hour on the Virgin Australia to save money.
+Tip: Check the Friday Frenzy deals on Jetstar or Happy Hour on Virgin Australia to save money.